antarctica/lantern/docs/setup.md

 - set this token in the authorisation header for the 'create-issue' action in the Power Automate flow

-## Sentry

-1. register a new Sentry project
-2. from *Project Settings* -> *Client Keys*:
-   1. from the *Credentials* section, copy the *DSN* and store in 1Password
-   2. from the *JavaScript Loader Script* section:
-      1. set the SDK version to the highest/latest available
-      2. enable the *Session Reply* option (needed for the user feedback widget to work)
-      3. store the script value in 1Password
-      4. and set as the `TEMPLATES_SENTRY_SRC` [Config](/docs/config.md) fixed value
-3. set the relevant [Config](/docs/config.md) options for the DSN and CDN script in the `.env` template and Ansible Vault for use in the [Environment Module](/docs/deployment.md#environment-module) template

-> [!NOTE]
-> The Sentry DSN and JavaScript Loader Script are not considered secrets.

 ## Static website hosting

 The majority of the [Static Site](/docs/architecture.md#static-site) hosting setup is managed using